FreeElephants/php-di/README.md

 $app->run();
 ```

-Your `components.php` file with dependencies description shoud look like this:
+Your `components.php` file with dependencies description should look like this:

 ```php
 <?php